yggdrasil-network/yggdrasil-network.github.io/faq.md

 ##### with `ufw`

 ```
+# The default of ufw is to block all incoming connections
+# The following blocks incoming connections if the default has been set to allow:
+# ufw default allow
 ufw deny in on tun0 proto ipv6
 ```

 #### Windows (with Windows Firewall)